Blame: As a propaganda technique

 Labeling theory accounts for blame by postulating that when intentional actors act out to continuously blame an individual for nonexistent psychological traits and for nonexistent variables, those actors aim to induce irrational guilt at an unconscious level.
 Blame in this case becomes a propaganda tactic, using repetitive blaming behaviors, innuendos, and hyperbole in order to assign negative status to normative humans.
 When innocent people are blamed fraudulently for nonexistent psychological states and nonexistent behaviors, and there is no qualifying deviance for the blaming behaviors, the intention is to create a negative valuation of innocent humans to induce fear, by using fear mongering.
-For centuries, governments have used blaming in the form of demonization to influence public perceptions of various other governments, as well as to induce feelings of nationalism in the public.
+For centuries, governments have used blaming, for example in the form of demonization, to influence public perceptions of various other governments and themselves, as well as to induce feelings of nationalism in the public.
 Blame can objectify people, groups, and nations, typically negatively influencing the intended subjects of propaganda, compromising their objectivity.
 Blame is utilized as a social-control technique.
+However, while this strategy can be successful in swaying public perceptions, recent research also highlights the risk that scapegoating strategies may backfire on the governments that use them, especially when citizens perceive them as lacking credibility and as attempts to avoid accountability.